-Licences are required to keep certain animals and also for businesses that deal with animals, including dog walking and animal boarding.
+Licences are required to keep certain animals, including keep dangerous wild animals, and also for businesses that deal with animals, including dog walking and animal boarding.

-Dog day boarders, keepers of exhibition animals and dog breeders must register with us and anyone who does not register could be guilty of an offence.
+Dog day boarders, keepers of exhibition animals and dog breeders must register with us.
+Anyone who does not register could be guilty of an offence.

 Licences are not required for pet sitting (where you visit the animal in its own home).

 - Code of practice for the welfare of cats (opens new window)

 - Code of practice for the welfare of dogs (opens new window)

 - Guidance notes for hiring out horses (opens new window)